OriHoward/oop-ex5/README.md

 ### Position

-An object representing the location of the an object that we draw on the screen.
+Represents the location of the objects that are displayed on the screen.

-This class also knows how to scale the object according to given proportions
+This class contains methods that scale the object according to given proportions.

 ### GameHandler

 The `GameHandler` is an implementation of the Decorator Design pattern, we Decorate the client and use the GameHandler to communicate with the server.

-The GameHandler also has the main algorithms that are being executed in the game loop
+The main algorithms that are being executed in the game loop are in the GameHandler.

 ### GameUI

 The `GameUI` class is used to draw objects that participate in the game onto the screen.

-The game proportions are being calculated here using the proportions of the graph, objects that are being drawn onto the screen are scaled here aswell
+The game proportions are calculated in this class by using the proportions of the graph.
+Objects that are drawn on the screen are scaled here as well.

 ### Drawable

-This is an abstract class that represents a drawable object that has a positions and an icon, mainly used to draw the agents and Pokémon
+This is an abstract class that represents a drawable object that has a position and an icon.
+Mainly used to draw the agents and Pokémon.

 ## Detailed Execution Details of the Algorithms